plotly/documentation/README.md

 * output
  * `auto-docs` directory
   * `auto-docs/executables`, solely for testing purposes
- * `pre-book.json`, all the processed information so far
+ * `tree.json`, all the processed information so far
+ * `ids.json`, a list of the examples that have been processed

 ## `publish.py`